George Fisher (musician)

-George Fisher (born July 8, 1970), better known by his stage name Corpsegrinder, is an American death metal vocalist who is the lead singer of Cannibal Corpse, Paths of Possession and the supergroup Serpentine Dominion.
+George Fisher (born July 8, 1970), better known by his stage name Corpsegrinder, is an American death metal vocalist who is the lead singer of Cannibal Corpse, Paths of Possession, and the supergroup Serpentine Dominion.

+Prior to Cannibal Corpse, he served as lead vocalist in the Florida death metal band Monstrosity, with which he released two albums - Imperial Doom and Millenium in 1992 and 1996, respectively.
+Fisher joined Cannibal Corpse midway through the recording sessions of their fifth studio album Vile, which became his first album with the band.
+He performed on eleven studio releases by the band since then.

 Fisher is known for the size of his neck, which he has explained is due to a combination of headbanging and weightlifting when he was younger.
-Loudwire placed Fisher at number 7 on their list of the "Top 25 Extreme Metal Vocalists".
+His neck size is an internet meme.
+He runs a line of T-shirts that bear the slogan "Respect the Neck".

 Early life

 Fisher was born in Baltimore, Maryland, on July 8, 1970.
 He developed an interest in horror fiction and comic books at an early age.
 He taught himself how to sing by attempting to emulate the vocal performances of his influences, such as Tom Araya of Slayer, Chuck Schuldiner of Death, Glen Benton of Deicide, John Tardy of Obituary, and Dave Vincent of Morbid Angel.
 He recalled, "My vocal coaches were basically all my records - any record that had the photo of the band or the lyrics on the back of the cover, I would line them up in my room."
 Fisher has stated that during his formative years, he was determined to learn the entirety of the lyrics to the albums and songs he was attempting to emulate.
 He recalled, "my friends were like, 'Man, you know all the lyrics and you sing them in time?'
 Even if I'm not singing them like they do.
 I guess it started coming around in my head, this is what I want to do."